Business overview

 User Services

-We will work to improve our services and promote usage by holding events and advertising.
+We strive to improve our services and promote their use through public relations, advertising, and events.

 Ensuring safety and security

-In addition to maintaining and managing safe and comfortable facilities, we also provide crisis management in the event of a disaster.
+In addition to maintaining safe and comfortable facilities, we also provide crisis management in response to disasters.

 Public interest business (unique business)